Can you make money with E-Rewards?

 This E-Rewards review is slightly different then the other ones that I have done.
 I typically only review sites that I have personally tried and have been paid.
 However, there are a few restrictions with the E-Rewards survey panel that doesn't allow me to do that.

 One of the restrictions is that E-Rewards is an invite only website, and I have not been invited.
-While normally I would wait for an invite, or just not review the site, I have noticed enough inquires about the site to look into it.
+While normally I would wait for an invite, or just not review the site, I have noticed enough inquiries about the site to look into it.

 What I found after looking into it made me feel confident that I could come to the conclusion that E-Rewards isn't a great site to be spending time on.